By J. L. Starkey

 In a strange twist of fate, this week I found a copy of that diary, just in time for the “Dear Diary” prompt in the 52 Ancestors Challenge .
 I like to think that Morris B. had a hand in the timing of that!

 I’ve spent the week learning so much about that amazing journey.
-John Wood was detailed and meticulous; he wrote a journal entry every single day during his four-month journey.
+John Wood was detailed and meticulous, and he wrote a journal entry every single day during his four-month journey.
 His work was published in 1852 with the ridiculously long title Journal of John Wood, as kept by him while traveling from Cincinnati to the gold diggings in California, in the spring and summer of 1850, containing an accurate account of the occurrances, transactions and circumstances daily.
 Also, an account of each tribe of Indians, description of the country passed through each day, quality of soil, & etc. etc. Together with a table of distances from Missouri to Oregon, emigrant’s route, & etc., etc.

-Today, the book is known as simply The Journal of John Wood, and it is truly a treasure, although surprisingly little has been written about it .
+Today, the book is simply known as The Journal of John Wood, and it is truly a treasure, although surprisingly little has been written about it .
 A digital copy is available at archive.org, but if you’re hoping to find a hard copy, you may be out of luck.
 The book has been out of print for decades, and existing copies are worth thousands of dollars .

 Like most members of Generation X, I grew up playing “The Oregon Trail” computer game, so I pretty much jumped for joy when I found the journal.
 Did John Wood write about supplies, clean water, broken axles, and dysentery?
 Did he mention Morris B. by name?
 Would I finally find out if Uncle Morris’s retelling of events was true?